What Does This Endpoint Do?

 How It Works

-- You provide a SQL query to execute
+- You provide a SQL query to execute (with optional parameters)

 - The API runs your query against the database with security guardrails